Kakamotobi/Learned/DSA/22-Abstract-Data-Type.md

 - A typed array has some common array methods.
 However, it is *not an ordinary array*.
   - `Array.isArray(typedArr); // false`
 - In cases such as manipulating audio/video, or dealing with WebSockets, we need to quickly and easily manipulate raw binary data in JS code.
+- Typed arrays are iterable.
+Therefore, they can be converted to ordinary arrays using the spread syntax or `Array.from()`.
 #### Typed Array Architecture
 - A typed array is implemented using two things: **buffers** and **views**.
 ##### Buffer